AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-custom-fields-calculated-columns.md

 product-area: reporting
 navigation-topic: calculate-custom-data-reports
 title: Calculated custom fields vs. calculated columns
-description: To aggregate several fields in Adobe Workfront and display that aggregate value in a new field, you can do the following:
+description: To aggregate several fields in Adobe Workfront and display that aggregate value in a new field, you can do the following - EDIT ME.
 ---

 # Calculated custom fields vs. calculated columns